att-comdev/treasuremap/docs/source/deployment.rst

     sudo service ntp restart

-Refer to `operationsNTP`_ to ensure that the NTP stats are healthy on genesis node before proceeding.
+Refer to `troubleshooting <operations.html#Troubleshooting time sync issues>`__ to ensure that the NTP stats are healthy on genesis node before proceeding.
 If you cannot get good time to your selected time servers, consider using alternate time sources for your deployment.